-- 1. A "No-Rise" study along with the Floodplain Development Permit Application including a Site Plan, Erosion Control/Grading Plan showing the proposed house, driveway location and proposed fill must be submitted for review. - 2.
+- 1. A "No-Rise" study must be submitted to and approved to Mecklenburg County Storm Water Services. - 2.
+A Floodplain Development Permit Application including a Site Plan, Erosion Control/Grading Plan showing the proposed house, driveway location and proposed fill must be submitted for review. - 3.
 New structure must be a single family home.
-Structures such as Duplexes, Multifamily & other Non-Single Family Habitable Buildings will not be supported. - 3.
-The driveway for the new structure must meet Specific Standards 9-102(d)4.b of the City of Charlotte's Floodplain Regulations. - 4.
-The new structure will meet Specific Standards 9-102 of the City of Charlotte's Floodplain Regulations. - 5.
-The lowest floor and all mechanical equipment servicing the building of the new house must be elevated 1.0' above the Community Base Flood Elevation. - 6.
-FEMA Flood Insurance will be required. - 7.
-An Elevation Certificate is required to be completed after construction before a Certificate of Occupancy can be issued for a structure within the floodplain.
+Structures such as Duplexes, Multifamily & other Non-Single Family Habitable Buildings will not be supported. - 4.
+The driveway for the new structure must meet Specific Standards 9-102(d)4.b of the City of Charlotte's Floodplain Regulations. - 5.
+The new structure will meet Specific Standards 9-102 of the City of Charlotte's Floodplain Regulations. - 6.
+The lowest floor and all mechanical equipment servicing the building of the new house must be elevated 1.0' above the Community Base Flood Elevation. - 7.
+FEMA Flood Insurance will be required. - 8.
+An Elevation Certificate is required to be completed after construction before a Certificate of Occupancy can be issued for a structure within the floodplain. - 9.
+An As-built survey showing elevations/topo required verifying that the food study requirements were met.